thiemok/ender5_firmware/README.md

 **THIS IS PROVIDED UNDER THE GPL V3 LICENSE.
 PROVIDED AS-IS.
 NO SUPPORT OR WARRANTY IS PROVIDED.**

-Based on [Marlin](http://marlinfw.org) 2.0 bugfix (pulled on 11/23/2019) and our own custom additions.
+Based on [Marlin](http://marlinfw.org) 2.0 and our own custom additions.

 If you have a custom machine it is best to use vanilla [Marlin](http://marlinfw.org).